socialcast/crusher/README.markdown

 # crush command

-Reads the Crushfile in the CWD for targets and scenarios, -invoke- unleash like this:
+Reads the Crushfile in the CWD for targets and scenarios, <strike>invoke</strike> unleash like this:

 <code>
     $ crush _target\_name_ _scenario\_name_ _[log\_file]_